MAAC: Novel Alert Correlation Method To Detect Multi-step Attack

 \subsection{Alert Reduction}

 The novel alert reduction method uses the alert description field, which is the most useful attribute in an alert.
 The description field includes the reason for triggering this alert.
 For example, the description field of the Eternalblue attack alert is \textit{Possible ETERNALBLUE MS17-010 Echo Response}.
 This sentence indicates that the alert belongs to the \textit{echo} feature detection of the Eternalblue attack.
-There are a large number of sensors and detection tools in the network which generate a large number of alerts.
-Thus many of these alerts are repeated.
-For example, multiple sensors will detect the same exploit and generate different alert messages.
-These sensors will generate an alert with description information.
-Table \ref{alertfields} is the alert field generated by the general sensor.
+There are a large number of sensors and detection tools in the network which generate plenty of alerts.
+Thus many of these alerts are duplicates.
+For example, multiple sensors will detect the same exploit and generate alerts with different expressions but similar semantics.
+Table \ref{alertfields} lists the alert field generated by the general sensor.
 Timestamp, msg, dst, sensor attributes are in both network and host sensor.
 Table \ref{threatmodelalert} is the alerts in the threat model.
 The alert \textit{msg} (also called the feature code) provides a valuable description of the alert, which is the clue that distinguishes the alert from each other.
-MAAC reduce alerts based on the similarity of information.
-Alerts with similar msg fields are more likely to belong to the same attack stage.
+MAAC reduces alerts based on the similarity of alert descriptions.
+Alerts with a similar \textit{msg} field are more likely to belong to the same attack stage.
 For example, the vulnerability detection tool \textit{smbtouch} is detected by two NIDS: Snort and Suricata, which are the alert \textit{4} and \textit{9} in Table \ref{threatmodelalert}, respectively.
 The \textit{msg} of two alerts is different but the undermeaning of these two is the same.

-The Doc2vec \cite{doc2vec} paragraph vector method is an unsupervised algorithm that can learn from the variable-length text (such as sentences, paragraphs, and documents) to obtain fixed-length feature representations.
+The Paragraph Vector (Doc2vec) \cite{doc2vec} method is an unsupervised algorithm that can learn from the variable-length text (such as sentences, paragraphs, and documents) to obtain fixed-length feature representations.